LaxminarayanJena/GroovyScripting/README.md

 ### Difference between LinkedHashSet and HashSet <br />
 LinkedHashSet maintains the insertion order.
 When we iterate through a HashSet, the order is unpredictable

+### Difference between LinkedHashMap and HashMap <br />
+LinkedHashMap maintains insertion order of keys, order in which keys are inserted in to LinkedHashMap.
+On the other hand HashMap doesn't maintain any order or keys or values

 ## MapInterface
 ![11](https://user-images.githubusercontent.com/24494133/42983775-20b9d3a8-8c06-11e8-8573-fd8059f54169.PNG)